Download PDF

 Balance Sheet Strength and Dividend

-KMI's balance sheet has strengthened, with a net debt to adjusted EBITDA ratio of 3.9x, down from 4.1x at the end of the first quarter.
-The company declared a quarterly dividend of $0.2925 per share, representing a 2% increase over 2024.
-The dividend yield stands at 4.5%, indicating an attractive return for income investors.
+The company's balance sheet has strengthened, with a net debt to adjusted EBITDA ratio of 3.8x, down from 4.1x at the end of the first quarter.
+S&P upgraded KMI's rating to BBB+ last week, reflecting the company's improved financial profile.
+KMI declared a quarterly dividend of $0.2925 per share, up 2% from 2024.
+With a dividend yield of 3.92%, the stock offers an attractive return for income-seeking investors.

 3. NewsRoom